-Given a new version called $x \cdot y \cdot z$ :
+Given a new version called x.y.z:

 - Create a branch for the new release.
-Usually called something like bump-vx.y.z. - Run ./bump\version.sh [x.y.z]. - Commit changes and push bump-vx.y.z branch for testing. - Now is a good time to build and check the documentation locally. - Ensure that command line output examples are up to date.
-They can be updated using the output of the cmd and cmdbad tox environments. - When branch bump-vx.y.z is green, then merge it to master. - Update master locally and ensure that you remain on master for the rest of the process. - Test that a build can be shipped to test PyPI with make testpypi.
+Usually called something like bump-vx.y.z. - Update \\version\\ in \\about\\.py with the new version number 'x.y.z'. - Update CHANGELOG. - Add a new subtitle below Unreleased after the note about latest documentation, in the format x.y.z\ yyyy/mm/dd, where yyyy/mm/dd is the reverse formatted date of the day the release is created. - Update the . . \Unreleased: link at the bottom of the page to compare vx.y.z...HEAD. - Under the \Unreleased link, create a new link for the release .. \x.y.z: https:/[...]/compare/va.b.c...vx.y.z, where va.b.c is the previous release. - Commit changes and push bump-vx.y.z branch for testing. - Now is a good time to build and check the documentation locally. - Ensure that command line output examples are up to date.
+They can be updated using the output of the cmd and cmdbad tox environments. - Check the Flake8 signature output in the README.
+This can be updated using the output of tox. - When branch bump-vx.y.z is green, then merge it to master. - Update master locally and ensure that you remain on master for the rest of the process. - Test that a build can be shipped to test PyPI with make testpypi.
 (Every build runs the full clean test suite locally to ensure that nothing has broken before building) - After successful push, check the TestPyPI page. - Then tag the repo with make tag.
 Add a short message about what the key change is. - Make the new tag public with git push origin -- tags. - Build and push to PyPI with make pypi. - After successful push, check the PyPI page.